COSTUME LIST

 - Light pink rubber(?) mask.

 Hooks around the ears, covers the tip of the nose, and comes to a blunt point below the chin.
-Surprisingly easy to make yet almost no one has one.
+Surprisingly easy to make yet many performers don't have one.
 Pink felt works nicely and requires no hemming or special tools other than scissors.

 - White cotton lab apron with wide neckstrap.

 Put on after "Go and assist Riff Raff."
 Covers Magenta's chest and is as long as her dress.
 Its corners are rounded, and it ties in back with a thin tie.
-A butcher's apron works, and some craft stores sell similar aprons, too.
+A butcher's apron works, and some craft stores sell similar aprons, too, for about $3-$5.

 - Big metal scissors.